juxor/afaq/markdown/secH3.md

 class self-management and, indeed, criticised (and broke with) Bolshevism precisely on this question.
-Some Marxists, like the **Socialist Party of Great Britain**, stay true to Marx and Engels and argue for using the ballot box (see [last section](secH3.html#sech310)) although this not exclude utilising such organs once political power is seized by those means.
+Some Marxists, like the **Socialist Party of Great Britain**, stay true to Marx and Engels and argue for using the ballot box (see [last section](secH3.html#sech310)) although this does not exclude utilising such organs once political power is seized by those means.
 However, if we look at the mainstream Marxist tradition (namely Leninism), the answer has to be an empathic "no."

 As we noted in [section H.1.4](secH1.html#sech14), anarchists have long argued that the organisations created by the working class in struggle would be the